 One such compliance practice involves adherence to the Payment Card Industry Data Security Standard (PCI DSS) – a globally mandated security standard for securing credit card numbers.

-The regulation PCI DSS prevents contact centres from recording sensitive payment data, including CVV numbers, personal identification numbers (PINs), expiration date and the cardholder’s name.
+PCI DSS prevents contact centres from recording sensitive payment data, including CVV numbers, personal identification numbers (PINs), expiration date and the cardholder’s name.

 Of the twelve areas of compliance mandated by the PCI DSS, five relate directly to contact centre operations, which include:

 - Protect stored cardholder data at rest, in use and motion

 - Encrypt transmission of cardholder data across open, public networks

 - Restrict access to cardholder data by business need-to-know

 - Restrict all physical access to cardholder data